oauthlib/oauthlib/docs/oauth2/grants/custom_validators.rst

 The Custom validators are useful when you want to change a particular behavior of an existing grant.
-That is often needed because of the diversity of the identity softwares and to let the oauthlib framework to be flexible as possible.
+That is often needed because of the diversity of the identity software and to let the oauthlib framework to be flexible as possible.

 However, if you are looking into writing a custom grant type, please